BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 OTHER FINANCIAL RESULTS

 Consolidated results for all periods presented include corporate overhead.
-Corporate G&A expense decreased 6% to $2.7 million in 1Q26 from $2.9 million in 1Q25.
+Corporate G&A expense decreased 7% to $2.8 million in 2Q26 from $3.0 million in 2Q25.

 FY 2026 FINANCIAL OUTLOOK